Sustainable

 Bamboo grows perfectly on eroded or degraded land.
 The root system helps to gradually make the soil fertile again.

-After some time, a bamboo field creates its own ecosystem and water management system; the elements needed to attract a variety of animals and insects.
-We do not consider well-managed bamboo fields to be invasive because bamboo rarely produces seeds and the “running” roots, which is only a problem in half of the bamboo species, can be controlled relatively easily.
-Advantage of this active rootsystem is that it helps keeping the soil healthy.
+After some time, a bamboo field creates its own ecosystem and water management system; ideal to attract a variety of animals and insects.
+We do not consider well-managed bamboo fields to be invasive because bamboo rarely produces seeds and the “running” roots can be controlled easily.
+Advantage of this active rootsystem is that it helps keeping the soil healthy and retain water in the top soil layer.

-Bamboo also thrives very well among other crops.
-It is a pesticide free crop and in a managed bamboo forrest not tillage is applied.
-The year-round leaf fall creates a thick humus layer which feeds the soil.
+Bamboo also thrives very well amongst other crops.
+It is a pesticide a,nd herbicide free crop and in a managed bamboo forrest no tillage is applied.
+The year-round leaf fall creates a thick humus layer and enriches the soil.

 SDG 17 – Partnerships for the goals